-The OAS did not provide a particularly inspiring model for reactionary activists, but such models play a less formative role on the right than on the left.
-What may be called 'vigilante' terror can emerge viscerally.
-An important and problematic example is the Loyalist terror campaign which began in Northern Ireland around 1966, in reaction to nationalist celebration of the fiftieth anniversary of the 1916 rebellion and the improving north-south relations signalled by the meetings between Sean Lemass and Terence O'Neill.
-The driving impulse for such organizations as the Ulster Volunteer Force-which borrowed the name of a famous citizen militia in the pre-1914 crisis over Irish Home Rule, but which unlike the IRA had no direct organizational continuity was to preserve the status quo and block any change in Northern Ireland's constitutional status.
-Although some efforts were made to provide later Loyalist paramilitary groups (notably the Ulster Defence Association) with a more sophisticated political programme, based on a British civic ideology, their fundamental motivation remained negative-against Irish nationalism.
-The pattern of Loyalist violence was distinctly sectarian-the Catholic community was identified as the support base for the republican campaign.
-Unlike the OAS, Loyalist groups did not attempt to attack the government or British targets though they were clearly suspicious of Britain's commitment to preserving 'the Union'.
-Most Loyalist operations were local; the spectacular car-bombing in Dublin in 1974 was an exception, yet this was arguably a very effective operation in its impact on 'southern' Irish opinion.
-The long-running and murky story of 'collusion' between some British security forces and the Loyalists is still unfolding, but it suggests that the paramilitaries had some reason to believe that the state was on their side.
+The OAS did not provide a particularly inspiring model for reactionary activists, but it seems that such models play a less formative role on the right than on the left.
+What may be called 'vigilante' terror can emerge without any developed ideological basis.
+An important and puzzling example is the Loyalist terror campaign which began in Northern Ireland around 1966, in reaction to nationalist celebration of the fiftieth anniversary of the 1916 rebellion and the improvement of north-south relations signalled by the meetings between Sean Lemass and Terence O'Neill.
+The driving impulse for such organizations as the Ulster Volunteer Force - which borrowed the name of a famous citizen militia in the pre-1914 crisis over Irish Home Rule, but which unlike the IRA had no direct organizational continuity - was the blocking of any change in Northern Ireland's constitutional status.
+Although some efforts were made to provide later Loyalist paramilitary groups (notably the Ulster Defence Association) with a more sophisticated political programme, based on a British civic ideology, their fundamental motivation remained negative - against Irish nationalism.
+The profile of Loyalist violence was distinctly sectarian, in that the Catholic community was identified as the support base for the republican campaign.
+Unlike the OAS, Loyalist groups have not yet attempted to attack the government or British targets - though they are clearly pessimistic about Britain's will to preserve 'the Union'.
+Most Loyalist operations have been local; the spectacular car-bombing in Dublin in 1974 was an exception, yet this was arguably a very effective operation in its impact on 'southern' Irish opinion.